 Does your marketing plan support a new recruiting environment?

 List-buys, in-person college fairs, and high school visits are on hiatus—and without them, admissions offices have lost reliable sources of prospective student names.
 To find new ways to attract these students, you need to shift gears in short order.
 More than ever, paid media will be an essential tool for building the top of your enrollment funnel.
 Is your paid media strategy ready to support this essential work?
 Are you working with your admissions office to ensure you are targeting the right markets and delivering a seamless user experience?

-Is your media plan ready to sprint?
+Get your media plan ready to sprint.

 Yes, we are hunkered down for a marathon.
 But as far as your paid media plan is concerned, think in terms of sprints.
 Planning out a full year of paid media activity isn’t plausible this year, not when changes can happen overnight.
 When COVID-19 hit, many institutions had to scramble to adjust messages that were once relevant, but suddenly came off as tone-deaf.
 And as you are likely having to shift media dollars around, you may need to build a new understanding of your core audiences and their media consumption habits.

 Think about designing your plan in terms of sprints so that you have built-in checkpoints to evaluate your messaging and content flow.
 This will ensure that messages remain timely and calibrated to your audiences.
 Also, remember that your creative and messaging strategy should work hand in hand with your paid media plan.
 Map them all out together, so that you will know in advance which messages were supposed to happen when, and which (if any) need to change in order to remain suitable.

 Organize your reporting tools to help you pivot.